-This collection includes all plants known to fix nitrogen into the soil.
+This collection includes all the plants we carry that are known to fix nitrogen in the soil.
 Some of these plants are more efficient than others, some produce a crop too, some are native and some are not native.

 What is a 'Nitrogen Fixer'?

-In short, nitrogen fixers are sort of like plants that fertilize as they grow, which helps limit/eliminate the need to add nitrogen to your orchard.
-Nitrogen inputs (eg. urea) are one of the most common fertilizers used in conventional orchards.
+In short, nitrogen fixers are sort of like plants that fertilize as they grow, which helps reduce/eliminate the need to add nitrogen to your orchard.
+Nitrogen inputs (eg. urea) are one of the most common fertilizers used in conventional orchards and can have adverse environmental effects.

-Nitrogen fixing plants have a special relationship with nitrogen floating around in the air, and can transform it to a digestible for for plants and hold (or 'fix') it into the soil so the plants can then up-take it through its roots.
+Nitrogen fixing plants have a special relationship with bacteria that live in nodules on their roots.
+This bacteria takes nitrogen floating around in the air, and can transform it into a usable form for plants that is held (or 'fixed') in the soil so the plants can then uptake it.
 This link further explains the process.